Home

 The procession is opened by a giant cross, which is followed by members of various brotherhoods, dressed in their historical costumes and holding their banners (in the image above two Carmelitan brotherhoods and a group of Trinitarians).

 Some brotherhoods have modern banners and come from other quarters of Rome while Arciconfraternita di S. Maria dell'Orto is a very old brotherhood and it is located in Trastevere.
+You may wish to see their Macchina delle Quarant'Ore, an elaborate and spectacular chandelier.

 The stress shows in the faces of the porters

 To participate in bearing the canopy is regarded as a high honour, but it is not a light task.
 The porters have a cushion under the vest on the shoulder bearing the weight.
-The procession lasts a couple of hours because the Madonna pays a visit (in a sort of socializing tour) to most of the churches of Trastevere, rather than just crossing the street and going to S. Crisogono.
+The procession lasts a couple of hours because the Madonna pays a visit (in a sort of socializing tour) to most of the churches of Trastevere, rather than just crossing the street and going to S. Grisogono.
 The procession stops at each visited church and the porters can have a little rest.
 The itinerary includes S. Maria della Luce, S. Giovanni Battista dei Genovesi, S. Maria dell'Orto, S. Francesco a Ripa and S. Pasquale.

 Watching the procession from home